vernik03/OS_Lab_1/README.md

 # Communication between tasks
 The aim ofthis lab is to correctly organize computation using multiple processes or threads (scheduling entities).
-Solution should compute expression /(x)0tg(x), where 0 is a binary operation, integer value x is scanned from the input, computations f and g are parameters and specified independently.
+Solution should compute expression f(x) X g(x), where X is a binary operation, integer value x is scanned from the input, computations f and g are parameters and specified independently.
 The schematic ofthe system is given in figure 1.
 The major requirement of the exercise is that computations f and g should run in parallel to main component, manager.
 Manager initializes computation process (effectively starting f and g for the scanned x), computes the final result and organizes cancellation.
 Depending on variant manager can be single- or multi-threaded.
 Multithreaded manager can summarize the